mandavamunya/Socca/README.md

 ## Define Kubernetes
 ?

-## Considerations should be made when load balancing a web app?
+## Considerations should be made when load balancing a web app
 The way states are managed in a web application (session persistence) has an impact  on the load balancing configuration and scalability.

 Non sticky persistence: in the case that the session state is saved in a distributed cache or database (e.g. Redis Cache).
 The load balancer can route requests to any web server that has access to that distributed cache.